Door Guide Rails & Rollers

 I found that a roller from one of the Ford Transits fits so it would be possible to replace just the one roller - to save costs and to future-proof the unique part.

-However - be aware that the steel of the pivot is very hard so this is not the best way forward.
+However - be aware that the steel of the pivot is very hard so this may not be the best way forward.

 The roller is available on ebay: